jbinder/doforme-bot/docs/README.md

 A seed for Python Telegram bots.

+Features:

+-   Uses [Pony][] for data persistence
+-   Supports running the bot using webhook or polling method
+-   Component oriented
+-   Provides basic components, e.g. to
+    - manage users in groups
+    - collect feedback
+    - send announcements
+-   Allows detecting downtimes (webhook only)

 ## Components

 Components typically consist of:

--   Models: The Pony entities to persist data in a database
+-   Models: [Pony][] entities to persist data in a database.
 -   Texts: Constants and simple lambdas which are used to build responses.
 -   CommandHandler: The component that handles the interaction with Telegram.
 -   Service: Service(s), e.g. for handling data persistence.